lbaligand/netflix-recommender-PCML/README.md

 Christophe Windler
 Louis Baligand

+Please make sure that the train data is in the /Data folder

 The prediction can be optained by running the script/run.py.
 It will create the submission file script/submission.csv.

 The folder data contains the sample_submission and the data_train csv files.

-The folder script contains our implementation.
+The folder script contains our implementation:

 baseline_mean.py contains the methods calculating the baseline means helpers.py contains the functions provided in lab10 and some custom functions such as normalization, data split, matrix initialization and submission file creation